ConstantinAlexandruDanceanu/Soc-Home-Lab/Phase-3_Investigation-and-Triage/Playbooks/triage-process.md

 # Triage Process – SOC Analyst Notes

-Acest document descrie modul în care fac triage pe alerte în Wazuh, cu scopul de a decide rapid dacă un eveniment este zgomot, suspicious sau necesită escalare.

-Nu tratez fiecare alertă ca un incident separat.
-Primul obiectiv este identificarea pattern-urilor.
+This document describes how I perform triage on alerts in Wazuh, with the goal of quickly deciding whether an event is noise, suspicious, or requires escalation.

+I do not treat every alert as a separate incident.
+The primary objective is identifying patterns.

 ---

-## 1. Primul contact cu alerta
+## 1. Initial Alert Review

-Când apare o alertă, mă uit întâi la:
+When an alert appears, I first look at:
-- rule.id și descriere
+- rule.id and description
-- tipul evenimentului (auth, process, file, network)
+- event type (auth, process, file, network)
-- frecvență (single vs repetitiv)
+- frequency (single vs repetitive)
-- agent / user implicat
+- involved agent / user

-Întrebarea inițială:
-> Este un eveniment izolat sau parte dintr-o secvență?
+The initial question is:
+> Is this an isolated event or part of a sequence?

 ---

-## 2. Gruparea alertelor
+## 2. Alert Grouping

-Dacă observ:
-- aceeași regulă
+If I observe:
+- the same rule
-- același user
+- the same user
-- aceeași sursă
-- interval scurt de timp

-tratez alertele ca **un singur incident**, nu ca evenimente separate.
+- the same source
+- a short time window

+I treat the alerts as **a single incident**, not as separate events.

 ---

-## 3. Ordinea de analiză (importantă)

-Urmez întotdeauna aceeași ordine:

-1. **Autentificare**
-   - Există 4625 (fail)?
-   - Există 4624 (success)?
-   - Succesiune fail → success?

-2. **Execuție de procese**
-   - Ce proces rulează?
-   - Cu ce parametri?
-   - Cine l-a pornit?

-3. **Activitate post-login**
-   - Enumerare?
-   - Tentative de escaladare?
-   - Persistență?

-4. **Rețea**
-   - Există conexiuni outbound?
-   - IP-uri neobișnuite?
-   - Comunicare imediat după execuție?

-## 4. Clasificare inițială

-După triage, clasific alerta ca:
-- **Benign** – activitate explicabilă, fără pattern
-- **Suspicious** – activitate ambiguă, necesită corelare
-- **Malicious** – pattern clar sau impact confirmat

-Dacă nu sunt suficiente date, nu forțez verdictul.

-## 5. Importanța dovezilor negative

-Verific explicit dacă LIPSEȘTE:
-- autentificare reușită
-- persistență
-- activitate de rețea
-- procese ulterioare

-Lipsa acestor elemente este documentată și influențează decizia finală.

-## 6. Rezultatul triage-ului

-La finalul triage-ului decid una din următoarele:
-- închid alerta ca benignă
-- o documentez ca suspicious și monitorizez
-- o escaladez pentru investigație avansată

-Scopul triage-ului este viteză + claritate, nu investigație completă.
+## 3. Analysis Order (Important)

+I always follow the same order:

+1. **Authentication**
+   - Are there 4625 events (failures)?
+   - Is there a 4624 event (success)?
+   - Is there a fail → success sequence?

+2. **Process Execution**
+   - Which process is running?
+   - With what parameters?
+   - Who started it?

+3. **Post-Login Activity**
+   - Enumeration activity?
+   - Privilege escalation attempts?
+   - Persistence mechanisms?

+4. **Network**
+   - Any outbound connections?
+   - Unusual IP addresses?
+   - Communication immediately after execution?

+---

+## 4. Initial Classification

+After triage, I classify the alert as:
+- **Benign** – explainable activity, no pattern
+- **Suspicious** – ambiguous activity requiring correlation
+- **Malicious** – clear pattern or confirmed impact

+If there is insufficient data, I do not force a verdict.

+---

+## 5. Importance of Negative Evidence

+I explicitly verify the absence of:
+- successful authentication
+- persistence mechanisms
+- network activity
+- subsequent process execution

+The lack of these elements is documented and influences the final decision.

+---

+## 6. Triage Outcome

+At the end of triage, I decide one of the following:
+- close the alert as benign
+- document it as suspicious and monitor
+- escalate it for advanced investigation

+The purpose of triage is speed and clarity, not full investigation.